ntamas/gfam/doc/source/suppl.rst

 --survival          Plot survival distributions (if that makes sense for the
                     selected plot), and use a line chart instead of a bar chart.

+-t, --text-mode     Print an ASCII art representation of each histogram.
+This
+                    option is useful if you are sitting at a non-graphical terminal (e.g., an ssh shell) or if you want to dump the histograms to a text file that you can analyze later.
+This option is turned on automatically if the extension of the output file is `.txt`.

 .. _updating-mappings: